-Where an application for invalidity is based on a right held in an earlier European Union trade mark or an international trade mark designating the EU, it is not necessary to submit the law and case-law relating to European Union trade marks in order to substantiate such earlier right under Article 8(1)(b) or Article 8(5) EUTMR; the same applies if the applicant invokes an earlier national registered mark or an international trade mark designating a Member State.
+Where an application for invalidity is based on a right held in an earlier European Union trade mark or an international trade mark designating the EU, it is not necessary to submit the law and case-law relating to European Union trade marks in order to substantiate such earlier right under Article 9(2)(a)(b) or (c) EUTMR; the same applies if the applicant invokes an earlier national registered mark or an international trade mark designating a Member State.

-Where the earlier distinctive sign is a sign that could be relied on in the context of Article 8(4) and 8(6) EUTMR, an application must, pursuant to Article 28(1)(b)(vi) CDIR, contain particulars establishing the content of the EU or national law of which the applicant is seeking application including, where necessary, court decisions and/or academic writings (the principles established in the Guidelines, Part C, Opposition, Section 4, Other Earlier Rights, Chapter 1, Rights under Article 8(4) EUTMR, paragraph 4, Proof of the applicable law governing the sign will apply).
+Where the earlier distinctive sign is a sign that could be relied on in the context of Article 8(4) and 8(6) EUTMR, an application must, pursuant to Article 28(1)(b)(vi) CDIR, contain particulars establishing the content of the EU or national law of which the applicant is seeking application including, where necessary, court decisions and/or academic writings (the principles established in the Guidelines, Part C, Opposition, Section 4, Non-registered trade marks and other signs used in the course of trade (Article 8(4) EUTMR) and Section 6, Geographical Indications (Article 8(6) EUTMR) will apply).